Pylons/pyramid/docs/narr/traversal.rst

 If no :term:`root factory` is passed to the :app:`Pyramid` :term:`Configurator` constructor, or the ``root_factory`` is specified as the value ``None``, a *default* root factory is used.
-The default root factory always returns a resource that has no child resources.
+The default root factory always returns a resource that has no child resources; it is effectively empty.

 .. sidebar:: Emulating the Default Root Factory